-Important: Note that you will need ‘send as’ permissions for any alias that is being used with Bananatag.
+You will need ‘send as’ permissions for any alias that is being used with Bananatag.
 This is critical for ensuring consistent deliverability when sending through an alias.
-If you do not have ‘send as’ permissions for a given alias, you will see an error message when adding the alias, and may need to contact your IT team to request ‘send as’ permissions.
+If you do not have ‘send as’ permissions for a given alias, you will see an error message when adding the alias and may need to contact your IT team to request ‘send as’ permissions.

 What if I can send from aliases in Desktop Outlook but not the Web version?